openid/fapi/FAPI_2_0_Baseline_Profile.md

 Final drafts adopted by the Workgroup through consensus are circulated publicly for the public review for 60 days and for the OIDF members for voting.
 Publication as an OIDF Standard requires approval by at least 50% of the members casting a vote.
 There is a possibility that some of the elements of this document may be the subject to patent rights.
 OIDF shall not be held responsible for identifying any or all such patent rights.

-The Financial-grade API (FAPI) 2.0 Baseline profile is an API security profile based on the OAuth 2.0 Authorization Framework [@!RFC6749].

 .# Introduction

-Financial-grade API (FAPI) 2.0 is an API security profile based on the OAuth 2.0 Authorization Framework [@!RFC6749] and related specifications suitable for protecting APIs in high-value scenarios.
+The FAPI 2.0 Security Profile is an API security profile based on the OAuth 2.0 Authorization Framework [@!RFC6749] and related specifications suitable for protecting APIs in high-value scenarios.
 While the security profile was initially developed with a focus on financial applications, it is designed to be universally applicable for protecting APIs exposing high-value and sensitive